Reordering and grouping menu pages

 Once you are finished reordering pages, click the Save page order button.

 You can also control a page's position within your site menu – and designate it as your home page – through its page settings.
-Using the options under Position in menu, you can place the page after another page or remove it from the menu altogether.
+Using the options under Position in menu, you can place the page after another page, make it a child of another page, or remove it from the menu altogether.

 Creating multi-level menus